tlhfckoctbcr/tlhfckoctbcr/README.md

 Do not rest on your laurels, or on anyone else's for that matter.
 ```
 ```
-He thrusted me into the belly of the Dragon, to struggle, to overcome, and to stand triumphant in His glory.
+He thrust me into the belly of the Dragon, to struggle, to overcome, and to stand triumphant in His glory.